Abdul Latif Jassim Kanoo

-He has received several honors, including an honorary doctorate from KAIST (Korea Advanced Institute of Science and Technology) in South Korea.
+Kanoo has received several honors, including an honorary doctorate from KAIST (Korea Advanced Institute of Science and Technology) in South Korea.
 The Union of Arab Historians awarded him their Arab Historian Medal in 1987.
 In 1990, he received the Bahrain Medal from the Emir of Bahrain, Isa bin Salman Al Khalifa, then the highest civil honor bestowed upon local innovators.

 Biography

-Abdul Latif bin Jassim Kanoo was born on December 22, 1935 in Manama.
+Abdul Latif bin Jassim Kanoo was born on December 22, 1935, in Manama.
 He studied in Manama for primary and secondary school, and then traveled to England, as did most of the ruling class at the time, to complete his education.
 Specializing in structural and civil engineering, he completed his studies in 1957.
 Earning a Diploma of Imperial College from Imperial College London, he continued working in Kuwait, Saudi Arabia, and Bahrain.
-He earned his Master’s degree from the University of Pittsburgh in Pennsylvania, then enrolled at the University of Texas at Austin, where he earned his Ph.D. in 1970.
+He earned his Master's degree from the University of Pittsburgh in Pennsylvania, then enrolled at the University of Texas at Austin, where he earned his PhD in 1970.

 He served as Under Secretary at the Ministry of Housing, Municipalities, and the Environment from 1975 to September 1996, and retired with honors on October 29, 1996.
 He chaired and delivered the speech of the Bahraini delegation to the UN Conference on Human Settlements meeting known as Habitat II earlier that summer.

 Well-versed in Islamic art and manuscripts, he has acquired and maintained an extensive collection of them considered among the most comprehensive in the Muslim world.
 He also collected postage stamps, Bahraini antiques, and oil paintings.
 He has also published prolifically on these subjects.